The Lost Fort

 Gravensteen castle, just a few steps from my hotel

 It was warm and sunny when I arrived in Ghent.
-And right outside the very nice hotel situated in a old town house, I found this fascinating castle.
-Both hotel and castle are called Gravensteen
+And right outside the very nice hotel situated in a old town house, I found this fascinating castle, called Gravensteen

 No question where to go first. :-)